josephakayesi/ml-microservice-kubernetes/README.md

 The model is trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios.

 ## Files Overview
-1. .circleci: It holds all CICD configurations for CircleCI build server.
+1. **.circleci**: It holds all CICD configurations for CircleCI build server.
-2. model_data: It holds the prediction model library and the prediction model data used to train the model.
+2. **model_data**: It holds the prediction model library and the prediction model data used to train the model.
-3. output_txt_files: It holds the output logs for the deployed and running application for both docker and kubernetes.
+3. **output_txt_files**: It holds the output logs for the deployed and running application for both docker and kubernetes.
-4. app.py: The index file for starting the python flask application server.
+4. **app.py**: The index file for starting the python flask application server.
-5. Dockerfile: Docker configurations for building and running the docker image based of the project.
+5. **Dockerfile**: Docker configurations for building and running the docker image based of the project.
-6. requirements.txt: The package dependencies for the python flask application.
+6. **requirements**.txt: The package dependencies for the python flask application.
-7. run_docker.sh: Script to build and run docker image.
+7. **run_docker.sh**: Script to build and run docker image.
-8. run_kubernetes.sh: Script to run docker image using kubernetes.
+8. **run_kubernetes.sh**: Script to run docker image using kubernetes.
-9. upload_docker.sh: Script to upload docker image to dockerhub.
+9. **upload_docker.sh**: Script to upload docker image to dockerhub.

 ## Setup the Environment